Australia's system is more uniform than the US, but not uniformly better

 Latest NewsBioPharmaComment

-Our system of reimbursing medicine is more uniform than in the US, but not uniformly better.
+Our system of reimbursing medicines is more uniform than in the US, but not uniformly better.
 Americans gain funded access to new medications much sooner than in Australia.
 Hundreds of millions of prescriptions are also dispensed to Americans at much lower prices than those dispensed under or around the PBS.

 Many people have formed a view of the US health system based on public critiques, which appear to be influenced by television dramas rather than direct experience of the system.